Posts Tagged ‘Fiction’

 “You wanna hear about my first taste Uncle Milton?”
 Clarice asked, smacking her lips on her flesh sandwich.

-Taking another bite of his own food, Milton looked up at the night sky as the fire crackled and the stars burned in the heavens.
-“Let me guess,” he pondered for a moment.
-Then he remembered.
-“It was that boy, what was his name,” his eyes searched the lights in the sky above until it came to him.
-“Darryl.”
+“Let me guess.”
+Milton said after taking a bite of his own food.
+Looking up at the night as the fire crackled and the stars burned in the heavens.
+“It was that boy, what was his name,” his eyes searched the lights in the sky above until it came to him, “Darryl.”

 Light from the flames washed over the family while Milton answered, “I remember reading about it in the newspaper.
 I figured that was you.”